pri-k/docs-mysql/index.html.md

 ---
-title: MySQL for Pivotal CF
+title: MySQL for PCF
 ---

-This is documentation for the MySQL service for Pivotal CF.
+This is documentation for the MySQL service for [Pivotal Cloud Foundry](https://network.pivotal.io/products/pivotal-cf) (PCF).

 ## <a id="release-notes"></a>Release Notes ##